∞ STAGE THREE ∞

 “Sounds good,” I sipped, beginning to edge toward gallery doors.
 “But who’s Tessa Tyman?”

 “Who’s Tessa Tyman?!
 She’s only one of The City’s heavy-duty philanthropists, in a league with Rhoda Haas Goldman and Cissie Swig.
 She and Bert Tyman own just about half of Market Street,” Sydney said, paging through one of her programs.
-“As for Mrs. Goldman, she heads Temple Emanu-El—just led a pilgrimage to Auschwitz, for godsakes.
-These are the people I’m setting my sights on—the Great Families, the yekkas level I’m seeking to reach here, come hell or high water.
-There would be no arts scene without such Jewish philanthropy.”
+“As for Mrs. Goldman, she just lead a Temple Emanu-El pilgrimage to Auschwitz, for godsakes.
+Believe me, there would be no arts scene here without such benevolence by the likes of the Haas family, Sterns, Cyril Magnin—even Micky Bender, son of a Dublin rabbi, a leading patron who supported Diego Rivera’s murals in the 1920s.

-“So what’s wrong with right where you are right now, free and clear,” I replied, shifting the Volvo onto Pine Street off Leavenworth, heading nowhere in particular, but away from the downtown crush.
-“Your show, and everything…”
+“Irish rabbi…that, I never would have guessed,” I shifted the Volvo onto Pine Street off Leavenworth, heading nowhere in particular, but away from the downtown crush.
+“But what’s wrong with right where you are right now, free and clear.
+Mounting your own show, and everything…”

 “Which Daddo has had to pretty much bankroll; Weininger is just providing the space,” she sighed, removing her high heels, pulling light blue Etonics out of her Adidas daypack.
 “But it’s called priming the pump, only the opening volley in my San Francisco campaign.
 There are bigger fish to fry on Sutter’s gallery row—even bigger, fatter commissions to reel in.”